 Lawyer costs will be in addition to this if you choose to engage one.

-Fact 6 about divorce: You may not need to go to Court
+Fact 6: You may not need to go to Court

 If you both agree to the divorce and there are no children to the relationship then you wont usually need to attend court.